Search

 6 Match officials

-s to leave the playing area.
-However, a player may access water from their technical area, or fro ... d be dangerous to let play continue or when it is suspected that a player is seriously injured.
-The bal ... h in-goal. b.
+r, a player may access water from their technical area, or from behind the dead ball line after a tr ... e or when it is suspected that a player is seriously injured.
+The ball becomes dead 6.9 The refere ... w is permissible. b.
 The ball is grounded in in-goal. c.
 A conversion has been attempted. d.
-A try, penalt ... s the referee or non-player 6.10 If the ball or the ball-carrier touches the referee or other non-playe
+A tr ... s the referee or non-player 6.10 If the ball or the ball-carrier touches the referee or other non-playe

 19 Scrum

-l players must be in position and ready to push forward.
-Sanction: Free-kick. c.
-Each front-row player mus ... y once the ball touches the ground in the tunnel.
+n: Free-kick. c.
+Each front-row player must have both their feet on the ground, with their weigh ... k.
+19.21 A front-row player striking for the ball may do so with either foot but not both at the sam ... e for the ball.
 Sanction: Free-kick.
-19.21 A front-row playe ...
-3 A front-row player must not intentionally kick the ball out of the tunnel from the direction it was thrown.
+19.23 A front-row player must not intentionally kick the ball out of the tunnel from the direction it was thrown.
 Sanction: Free-kick.
-19.24 Any player within the scrum may play the ball but onl
+19.24 Any player within the scrum ma

 Shape of the Game: Reinforcement of current law - March 2024